phillycommunitywireless/docs/docs/device-configuration/troubleshoot-devices.md

 ---
-title: Troubleshooting
+title: Troubleshooting Outages
 ---

 Not every device will work perfectly.
 Additionally, devices deployed outdoors will be exposed to the elements, primarily heat and moisture, and degrade naturally over time.
+With that said, outdoor access points have often lasted 5 years or longer.
+In Philadelphia, we rarely encounter inclement weather that damages our radios.

 ## Unifi AP LED Status Indicators